Trump: if Tehran attacks, it will be 'official end of Iran'

-US President Donald Trump issued a stern warning to Iran on Sunday, suggesting that if the Islamic republic attacks American interests, it will be destroyed.
+President Donald Trump has issued an ominous warning to Iran, suggesting that if the Islamic republic attacks American interests, it will be destroyed.

 "If Iran wants to fight, that will be the official end of Iran.
 Never threaten the United States again," Trump said in a tweet.